Beyond Maximum Likelihood: Variational Inequality Estimation for Generalized Linear Models: Background and Problem Setup

 \section{Background and Problem Setup}

-We begin by reviewing the GLM framework and establishing notation used throughout the paper.
-We then introduce the MLE approach and its VI reformulation, which serves as the foundation for our theoretical analysis.
+We briefly review the generalized linear model (GLM) framework and establish notation used throughout the paper.
+We then describe maximum likelihood estimation (MLE) and its reformulation as a variational inequality (VI), which forms the basis of our analysis.
+A summary of notation is provided in Appendix~\ref{sec:notation}.